How did the library homework assignments go?

 Julie's Search Tips

-Refer to the Nursing Theories and Models web page, or the page with Introduction to Nursing Theory page (with theory-oriented bullets), as needed
+Refer to either the Nursology: Nurse Scholars and Their Work page, the Nursing Theories and Models web page, or the page with Introduction to Nursing Theory page (with theory-oriented bullets), as needed

 I suggest searching in the databases below by using these strategies below to search for your clinical area and nurs* theor*.

 (Optional) If you want to search for the theory or theorist, search with these strategies: